 - Computer needs to possess: Natural language processing, Knowledge representation, Automated reasoning, and Machine learning - Are there any problems/limitations to the Turing Test?

 What tasks require AI?

-• "AI is the science and engineering of making intelligent machines which can perform tasks that require intelligence when performed by humans ..."
+- "Al is the science and engineering of making intelligent machines which can perform tasks that require intelligence when performed by humans ..." - What tasks require AI?

 What tasks require AI?